Baysil Appoints New Chief Medical Officer

 In Dr. Naik’s own words, “Whether I’m caring for people in remote villages of Tanzania or an urban city in Canada, the healthcare needs are the same; what is different are the people who give and receive care.
 Traditional approaches to healthcare technology have not worked.
 I joined Baysil to discover how to realistically build the future of healthcare delivery so it works for both the patient and the clinician inside a modern healthcare system.
 I’m excited about what we could build together.”

-Baysil is a rich ecosystem that connects obstetric healthcare practices in a shared workspace and integrates smart decision tools so healthcare providers can make safer decisions about care.
-It was founded by Tech veteran and former PTC engineer, Arjumand Ateeq, after losing a family friend to preventable complications from depression and stroke.
+Baysil is a digital ecosystem that connects obstetric healthcare practices in a shared workspace and integrates smart decision tools so healthcare providers can make safer decisions about care.
+It was founded by former PTC software engineer, Arjumand Ateeq, after losing a family friend to preventable complications from depression and stroke.
 Baysil’s vision is to build the foundational platform on which global teams of clinicians collaborate to deliver impactful care.
 To learn more visit www.baysil.com.